devtron-labs/devtron/docs/user-guide/global-configurations/authorization/api-tokens.md

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/api-token/api-token-11.png)

-This will generated a new token with new expiration date.
+This will generated a new token with a new expiration date.

 To update API token permissions, give the permissions as you want to and click on update token.